smartgeber Logo

-This article explores Unity's pathfinding features, discussing algorithms, handling of dynamic obstacles, and customization options.
-It also provides insights into performance, limitations, and tips for optimizing Unity pathfinding in large-scale projects.
+This article explores Unity's pathfinding capabilities, discussing the algorithms used, support for dynamic obstacles, and customization options.
+It also compares different pathfinding methods in Unity, focusing on performance and accuracy, and offers tips for optimizing pathfinding in large-scale projects.

 Hey there!